okibcn/wslcompact/README.md

-# WSL Compact
+# WSLCOMPACT

 Compacts the size of the WSL images by removing unused empty space.

 ## FEATURES

-It compacts the vhdx virtual images of the WSL2 distros.
-It ensures the minimum size possible.
+The Windows Subsystem for Linux (WSL) uses VHDX image files to store the ext4 filesystem, but it lacks an effective way to shrink the image when the files are removed.
+This utility compacts the vhdx virtual images of the WSL2 distros.
+It achieves the minimum possible size.
 The program provides the following info for each installed distro:
 - Name
 - image file location
 - Current size of the image file
 - Estimated compacted size

-By default it will perform in compact mode. and if no distro is specified, it will compact all the installed images sequentially.
+By default it will perform in compact mode. and if no distro is specified, it will compact all the installed images sequentially providing also the info about the resulting compacted size.

 ## USAGE